ACPE offers consultation in a broad range of areas related to quality assurance and advancement of pharmacy education, including:

 ACPE offers and conducts training and workshops on topics such as preparation of self-studies, evaluator training, assessment, curricular development, continuing professional development, and standards development.
 Training programs may also be customized to meet the needs of global stakeholders.

-Complaints must be submitted in writing to the ACPE office, must provide a detailed description of the complaint and its relation to Quality Criteria or the Certification Policies and Procedures, and must provide direct contact information of the complainant(s).
+Complaints must be submitted in writing to the ACPE office, must provide a detailed description of the complaint and its relation to Quality Criteria or the International-Accreditation Policies and Procedures, and must provide direct contact information of the complainant(s).
 Requests for confidentiality by the complainant shall be respected to the extent that any identifying information is not necessary for the resolution of the complaint.

 ACPE will proceed expeditiously in the investigation and resolution of complaints in a manner that is fair and equitable to all parties.
-The Executive Director, or his/her designate, shall have the authority to: (i) review the complaint in order to determine relevance to the Quality Criteria, policies, or procedures; (ii) dismiss a complaint if it is determined that such complaint has no merit or is outside the scope of ACPE certification activities; (iii) forward relevant complaints to the Dean of the school for a response to ACPE; and (iv) conduct any further investigation deemed necessary to promptly determine the facts surrounding the issue and the validity of the complaint.
+The Executive Director, or his/her designate, shall have the authority to: (i) review the complaint in order to determine relevance to the Quality Criteria, policies, or procedures; (ii) dismiss a complaint if it is determined that such complaint has no merit or is outside the scope of ACPE International-Accreditation activities; (iii) forward relevant complaints to the Dean of the school for a response to ACPE; and (iv) conduct any further investigation deemed necessary to promptly determine the facts surrounding the issue and the validity of the complaint.
 ACPE shall diligently investigate and resolve complaints in a timely manner, taking into consideration all parties involved, the severity and complexity of the allegations, and pursuant to any legal obligations.

-A record of complaints regarding a specific school or program is maintained in perpetuity at the ACPE office for future consideration.
+A record of complaints regarding a specific School or Program is maintained in perpetuity at the ACPE office for future consideration.
 The complaint file will be reviewed by Staff members as a component of the evaluation visit process.
-Evaluation teams will be informed regarding any open complaints against the program under review.
+Evaluation teams will be informed regarding any open complaints against the Program under review.
 Information provided to the evaluation team will include the following for any open complaint: (1) the nature of each complaint; (2) the process used to review the complaint; and (3) the status of the complaint.
 Any complaints received since the prior evaluation visit and the related investigative materials will be provided to the members of the International Commission and Board as a component of the review process.

 For more details regarding ACPE’s Complaints Policy and Procedures, please visit the relevant section of the International Services Program Policies and Procedures manual.